Purported quantitative support for multiple introductions of SARS-CoV-2 into humans is an artefact of an imbalanced hypothesis testing framework: Identifying the imbalance

 where

 and

-That is, the Bayes factor mixed posterior probabilities ($P(S_{\text{MRCA}} | \mathbf{Y})$) with likelihoods ($P(\tau | I)$) through compatibility equations ($P(S_{\mathrm{MRCA}} | \tau)$), such that each likelihood was weighted according to the average posterior probability of the ancestral haplotypes compatible with that topology.
+That is, the Bayes factor mixed the posterior probabilities of the ancestral haplotypes $P(S_{\text{MRCA}} | \mathbf{Y})$ with the likelihoods of the mutation tree topologies $P(\tau | I)$ through compatibility equations ($P(S_{\mathrm{MRCA}} | \tau)$), such that the likelihood of each topology was weighted according to the average posterior probability of the ancestral haplotypes compatible with that topology.
+The compatibility may be summarized as follows: